 | Getter/Setter (PHP 8.4) | ~20 lines/field | Property Hook (3 lines) | ~85% |

-A typical Content Element with 5 fields is reduced from ~300 lines of boilerplate to ~40 lines of declarative YAML definition.
-Maintenance becomes predictable, and sources of error drop dramatically.
+A typical Content Element with 5 fields shrinks from ~300 lines of boilerplate to ~40 lines of declarative YAML.
+Maintenance becomes predictable, and the scope for errors drops dramatically.

 Installing Content Blocks

-In Classic Mode, it is essential to block access to the ContentBlocks folder via the web server.
-Otherwise, internal configuration files will be publicly accessible.
+In Classic Mode, you must block web server access to the ContentBlocks folder.
+Otherwise, internal configuration files become publicly accessible.

 Creating New Content Types via CLI

-The make:content-block command – inspired by the proven EXT:make extension – generates the complete basic structure for a new Content Block in seconds.
+The make:content-block command, inspired by the well-established EXT:make extension, scaffolds the complete base structure for a new Content Block in seconds.

 Interactive Mode